 Piers 1 to 6 are located in the heart of Old San Juan at Marina Street and within walking distance of all the major points of interest.
-If your ship is docked at Old San Juan Cruise Piers you could use the free trolley to take you to the city centre.
+If your ship is docked at Old San Juan Cruise Piers you could use the free trolley to take you to the city center.
 The Pan American Pier is located south of Old San Juan in Isla Grande and further away, because the docks serve larger cruise ships.
 There are no hotels near the Pan American Pier.
 The closest hotel is the Caribe Hilton, located approximately 5 minutes away by car.

 Most cruise lines provide transportation from the airport to the pier.
 A taxi is about 20-25US$.
 A 20 minute ride.Hotels near the Cruise Terminal